• Skip to primary navigation

 Best Hummus Ever

-I always make quite a huge batch of low-calorie hummus, as it keeps in the fridge for about a week.
-We have it on bread and with bread chips, as a dip for veggie sticks, as a side dish for köfte (Turkish meatballs) and turkey skewers.
+I always make a large batch of low-calorie hummus since it keeps in the fridge for about a week.
+We enjoy it on bread, with bread chips, and as a dip for veggie sticks, as a side dish for kรถfte (Turkish meatballs) and turkey skewers.
 It is amazing every time!

 And if you would like to try a healthy dessert made with pulses, how about these Low-Calorie Brownies?